openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjfmt_manual.md

 >
 > If the custom formatting configuration file fails to load, the tool will attempt to read the default configuration file `cangjie-format.toml` from the CANGJIE_HOME environment.
 > If the default configuration file also fails to load, the built-in formatting configuration options of `cjfmt` will be used.
-> If a specific configuration option in the formatting configuration file fails to load, the built-in formatting configuration option for that setting will be used.
+> If a specific configuration option fails to load, the built-in formatting configuration option for that setting will be used.

 ### Partial Formatting

 `cjfmt -l`

-- Option `-l` allows developers to specify a portion of the file to be formatted.
-The formatter will only apply rules to the source code within the specified line range.
+- Option `-l` allows developers to specify a portion of the file to format.
+The formatter will only apply rules to the specified line range.
-- The `-l` option is only valid when formatting a single file (option `-f`).
-If a directory is specified (option `-d`), the `-l` option will be ignored.
+- The `-l` option only works when formatting a single file (option `-f`).
+It is invalid when specifying a directory (option `-d`).

 ```shell
 cjfmt -f a.cj -o b.cj -l 10:25 // Only formats lines 10 to 25